 # Switch drush versions for session. alias d8='export PATH=~/drush/drush8/vendor/bin:$PATH' alias d5='export PATH=~/drush/drush5/bin:$PATH'

 After saving, source ~/.bash_profile or open a new terminal window again and test.
-Now, we can just run d8 and get drush 8 when we run drush.
+Now, we can just run d8 and get Drush 8 when we run Drush.
 Then if we want to switch to version 5 we can run d5 or open a new terminal window to get the default.
-By adding to the PATH this should allow it to work within non-interacitve sessions such as scripts.
+By adding to the PATH this should allow it to work within non-interactive sessions such as scripts.